mantisshrimpy/microbitfacial/README.md

 set up and running.
-this has works for me hopefully it works for you

-this is still in the works so there will probably be issues.
+this is still in the works

 1. flash the microbit script